jordymeow/ai-engine/readme.txt

 == Changelog ==

+= 1.6.60 (2023/04/30) =
+* Update: Some parts of the UI got improved, that will allow for more features to be developed.
+* Update: Clean the API, class names, and the files hierarchy to make it more consistant.
+* 🎵 Discuss with other users about features and issues on [my Discord](https://discord.gg/bHDGh38).
+* 🌴 Keep me motivated with [a little review here](https://wordpress.org/support/plugin/ai-engine/reviews/).
+Thank you!

 = 1.6.59 (2023/04/29) =
 * Add: Logs the real issue when rejecting a query.
 * Fix: Spinners wasn't working for Messages theme.
 * Fix: The AI Wands were not using the language set in the current post.
 * Update: Light enhancements to the Messages theme.
-* 🎵 Discuss with other users about features and issues on [my Discord](https://discord.gg/bHDGh38).
-* 🌴 Keep me motivated with [a little review here](https://wordpress.org/support/plugin/ai-engine/reviews/).
-Thank you!

 = 1.6.58 (2023/04/28) =
 * Fix: The input fields were not always focuses in the best way, should be much better now!